mrismanaziz/Reforestation/README.md

-## Why can’t you hear a pterodactyl go to the bathroom?
-The p is silent.
+## What do you call a dad that has fallen through the ice?
+A Popsicle.